 Tryouts for 2020 – 21 will begin the week of September 21st; please indicate your interest here by Wednesday, September 23, 2019.
 Unfortunately LLMs are not eligible to participate in the competition.
 Otherwise, prior experience is not necessary—all who are interested are encouraged to apply!

-The ELSA Moot Court Competition is a simulated hearing of the World Trade Organization (WTO) dispute settlement system and is organized annually by The European Law Students’ Association (ELSA).
-The competition is open to teams from around the globe, and this will be Harvard’s 6th year sending a team to the competition.
+The John H. Jackson Moot Court Competition is a simulated hearing of the World Trade Organization (WTO) dispute settlement system and is organized annually by The European Law Students’ Association (ELSA).
+The competition is open to teams from around the globe, and this year will be Harvard’s 10th year sending a team to the competition.

 The competition is comprised of two parts.
 The first component is the brief, which students will spend the fall semester writing.
 The team will write 2 briefs of around 20 pages each, which will be submitted in January.
 After the briefs are submitted, the team will begin preparing for oral arguments.
-The competition for the North American round will be held in March, and two teams advance from the competition.
+The competition for the All-American Regional Round will be held in March, and two teams advance from the competition to attend the global round in June.
+Although this past year’s arguments were conducted virtually, regional arguments generally take place in a North American city; past cities have included Washington, D.C., Bogota, Colombia, and Kingston, Canada.
 The teams that advance then have the opportunity to compete at the final round held in Geneva, Switzerland, where speakers will have an opportunity to argue in front of Appellate Body Members at the WTO.

-Professor Mark Wu, an expert in international trade and intellectual property law, has served as the WTO moot court team faculty adviser since its inception six years ago.
+Professor Mark Wu, an expert in international trade and intellectual property law, has served as the WTO moot court team faculty adviser since its inception ten years ago.